Successful social media marketing is exactly what you need for your business to grow.

 But neither may be the one companies should focus on.

 - Who needs the product or service?
-What you offer is the key to choosing the best social media platforms for your brand.
+What you offer is the key to choosing the most recommended social media networks for your brand.

 Selling directly to consumers?
 Facebook is your best bet.
 Targeting a younger audience?
 Snapchat or Instagram might perform the best.